-Genotyping from DNA sequences is the process of comparing the DNA sequence of an individial to that of reference human genome.
-To be able to do successful genotyping, one needs substantial depth of sequencing reads for each base pair.
-According to the Lander-Waterman statistics for DNA sequencing, when random chunks of DNA is sequenced repeteadly, the depth per basepair follows Poisson distribution with a mean that can be estimated from the read length, number of reads and the length of the genome [34].
-Since functional genomics experiments aim at finding highly expressed genes, TF binding enrichment or 3D interactions of the genome, it is expected that the sequencing depth per basepair does not follow the Poisson statistics.
-Thus, the genotyping using reads from functional genomics experiments is biased towards the variants that are in the functional regions of the cell types/lines of interest.
+Genotyping from DNA sequences is the process of comparing the DNA sequence of an individual to that of the reference human genome.
+To be able to successfully genotype, one needs substantial depth of sequencing reads for each base pair.
+According to the Lander-Waterman statistics for DNA sequencing, when random chunks of DNA are sequenced repeatedly, the depth per base pair follows the Poisson distribution with a mean that can be estimated from the read length, number of reads, and the length of the genome [34].
+As functional genomics experiments aim to find highly expressed genes, TF binding enrichment, or 3D interactions of the genome, it is expected that the sequencing depth per base pair does not follow Poisson statistics.
+Thus, genotyping using reads from functional genomics experiments is biased towards variants that are in the functional regions of the cell types/lines of interest.

-To this end, we hyphotesized that the genotyping from the sequencing based functional genomics data depends on the average depth per base pair (\overline{d}) , the total fraction of the genome that is represented at least by one read, also called the breadth $(b = \sum{i=1}^{N} \delta(d_i))$, such that $\delta(d_i) = 1$ if $d_i > 0$, 0 otherwise and N is the total number of nucleotides in the genome) and a parameter β that estimates the sequencing bias, i.e. how much the distribution of depth per basepair deviates from the Poisson distribution (Fig. 6c).
-The bias parameter β is composed of two terms: (1) the negative bias β - and (2) the positive bias β +.
-Negative bias estimates if there is an increase in the number of low depth basepairs relative to mean with respect to espected Poisson distribution and the positive bias estimates the increase in the number of high depth basepairs (see SI for more details).
+To this end, we we hypothesized that genotyping from sequencing-based functional genomics data depends on the average depth per base pair $(\overline{d})$ , and the total fraction of the genome that is represented at least by one read (i.e., the breadth, $b = \sum{i=1}^{N} \delta(d_i)$ , such that $\delta(d_i) = 1$ if $d_i > 0$ , 0 otherwise and N is the total number of nucleotides in the genome), and a parameter $\beta$ that estimates the sequencing bias (i.e., how much the distribution of depth per basepair deviates from the Poisson distribution, Fig. 6c).
+The bias parameter $\beta$ is composed of two terms: (1) the negative bias $\beta$ and (2) the positive bias $\beta$ .
+The negative bias estimates if there is an increase in the number of low depth basepairs relative to the mean with respect to the expected Poisson distribution; the positive bias estimates the increase in the number of high-depth basepairs (see SI for more details).

-To quantify the genotyping accuracy from the functional genomics data, we used "naive" normalized pointwise mutual information (npmi).
-It takes into account the information from the correctly identified genotypes $(pmi(S^F; S^G))$, the information missed that is in the gold standard $(h(S^G | S^F))$ and the information from the incorrectly identified genotypes, i.e FDR $(h(S^F | S^G))$ as;
+To quantify the genotyping accuracy from the functional genomics data, we used "naive" normalized pmi (npmi).
+This approach takes into account the information from the correctly identified genotypes $(pmi(S^F; S^G))$ , the information missed that is in the gold standard $(h(S^G \mid S^F))$ and the information from the incorrectly identified genotypes (i.e FDR, $h(S^F \mid S^G)$ ) and normalizes it with the joint information of called variants and gold standard variants as;